-A cloth like this Sekomandi from Sulawesi will take up to six months to complete with a single woman overseeing all aspects of the work, tying motifs onto threads from memory, dying the threads and weaving.
+A cloth like this black and white ikat, mud dyed textile from Sulawesi will take up to 4 months to complete with a single woman overseeing all aspects of the work, tying motifs onto threads from memory, dying the threads and weaving.
 All while she continues to take care of her family and work in the fields to bring home food.
 The sale of these textiles represents a significant source of income for these weavers.

 Information about the makers will be supplied with each cloth.
-Warp ikat, two panels stitched together, open fringes, commercial cotton, natural dyes.
-Ikat tied, dyed and woven in Mamuju, Sulawesi, 2019.
-Size 210 x 132 cm / 82.5 x 52 in
+Warp ikat, two panels stitched together, open fringe, commercial cotton, natural dyes.
+Ikat tied, dyed and woven in Mamuju, Sulawesi, 2023.
+Size 200 x 114 cm / 78.5 x 45 in

 With questions or for assistance, please contact firstname.lastname@example.org, stating the product name and its SKU (listed under the price).
 Shipping is free, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.